 An essential part of the Rapptr implementation process is setting up the company structure.
 The company structure determines how the rules engine aggregates positions and at which level the rules will trigger potential disclosures.

-The most important aspect of the Portfolio File is the aggregation.
-The aggregation is modeled in the file in the column called DefaultParentId (for more complex structures where management and voting rights might not belong to the same entity, please see the article: Rapptr Aggregation Framework).
+The most important aspect of the Portfolio File is aggregation.
+The aggregation is modeled in the file in the columns called LegalParentID, VotingParentID, and ManagementParentID (for detail on what the Management, Voting, and Legal structures represent, please see the article: Rapptr Aggregation Framework).
 This column dictates which assets/portfolios should aggregate up to which entities/managers.
 It is further used to model corporate structures.

 The setup uses PortfolioId to specify which entity a portfolio should aggregate up to, i.e. the parent of the portfolio.
 An example of the setup is displayed below: